amahankali/project1-shell/README.md

         -Returns: an integer to terminate the function

 noAdjSymbol(char* command):
-    The goal of this function is to catch syntax errors that arise from redirection and piping.
+    -The goal of this function is to catch syntax errors that arise from redirection and piping.
 If there is a "|" character at the beginning of the string provided in the command line, or if there is a ">" or "<" character directly